ourzora/zora-protocol/README.md

 ## Bug Bounty

 5 ETH for any critical bugs that could result in loss of funds.
-Rewards will be given for smaller bugs or ideas.
+No rewards will be given for minor bugs or ideas.

 ## Development workflow